ReccaFlames/to-do-list-app/README.md

 ### Completed ✅
 - Display list of items
 - Add new task
+- Remove and edit of task

 ### Still to be done 👨‍💻
-- remove and edit of task
+- Dark mode
+- Add User information
 - Connect with task source (db preferably)
 - Deployment pipelines
 - Setup test
-- dark mode

 ## Designs
 Designs for this application was prepared with usage of `Figma`.
 Current state of the designs project can be find unde [this link](https://www.figma.com/file/iykqyLk7tgurLH2raMYNxI/ToDo-App?node-id=0%3A1)